BlakeRain/blakerain.com/content/weeknotes/2026-W08/index.md

 deregulate their markets, ultimately leads to economic collapse and debt defaults.
 Even the helping hand of aid is a form of dependency.

-> Western gorvernments boast about aid to so-called developing countries, but humanitarian aid is a
+> Western governments boast about aid to so-called developing countries, but humanitarian aid is a
 > facade.
 Many empirical studies confirm that \[..] more money flows out of Africa than goes in.
 > The most impoverished continent is a "net creditor" to the rest of the world.
 In 2015, African
 > countries received $162 billion, mainly in loans, aid, and personal remittances.
 But in the same
 > year, $302 billion was taken from the continent \[..].

-One of the hardest parts of this chapter is the discussion of Irsael's control over Palestine, the Birtish Empire's role in the economic dependence of Palestine, and how, since 1990s Israel has become one of the world's leading developers of military surveillance technology.
+One of the hardest parts of this chapter is the discussion of Israel's control over Palestine, the west's role in the economic dependence of Palestine, and how, since 1990s Israel has become one of the world's leading developers of military surveillance technology.
 Western countries have, of course, benefited immensely from this.

 > Even as they sponsor lavish philanthropic galas, America's biggest banks are cashing in on the
 > destruction of human life.
 Goldman Sachs and Bank of America have poured $7.2 billion and $3.5
 > billion respectively into Israeli "war bonds" -- profiting off the massacre of starving
 > Palestinians.

+The book finishes off with a chapter on the incaompatibilities between democracy and capitalism, highlighting some of the more successful efforts around the world to transition to a more democratic and socialist system, which is always interesting to hear about.

 [Clara Mattei]: https://www.claramattei.com/
 [Escape from Capitalism]: https://www.penguin.co.uk/books/468201/escape-from-capitalism-by-mattei-clara-e/9780241742181